-The historical accuracy of the film Matilda.
+Historical accuracy of the film Matilda.
 Matilda and Nicholas II: what really connected the ballerina and the heir to the throne.
-Last determined attempt
+Last decisive attempt

-1. Alexander III and Maria Feodorovna were not the initiators of the "novel" of Tsarevich Nikolai Alexandrovich and M. Kshesinskaya.
+1. Alexander III and Maria Feodorovna were not the initiators of the “romance” between Tsarevich Nikolai Alexandrovich and M. Kshesinskaya.

-2. Alexander III and Maria Feodorovna were not opposed to their son's wedding to Princess Alice of Hesse.
-On the contrary, having learned about the engagement, they were happy for their son.
+2. Alexander III and Maria Feodorovna were not opposed to their son’s wedding to the Princess Hessian Alice.
+On the contrary, when they learned about the engagement, they were happy for their son.

-3. The youthful infatuation of Tsarevich Nikolai Alexandrovich with the ballerina M. Kshesinskaya did not bear the character of “love passion” on his part and did not turn into a sexual relationship.
+3. Tsarevich Nikolai Alexandrovich’s youthful infatuation with the ballerina M. Kshesinskaya did not bear the character of “love passion” on his part and did not turn into a sexual relationship.

-4. From early youth, the Tsarevich dreamed of marrying Princess Alice, and he never intended to give any serious character to his relationship with Kshesinskaya.
-The statements of the authors of the script that Nikolai Aleksandrovich “loved” Kshesinskaya so much that he did not want to marry Princess Alice, and was even ready to exchange the crown for marriage with a ballerina, are pure fiction, a lie.
+4. From his early youth, the Tsarevich dreamed of marrying Princess Alice, and never intended to give any serious character to his relationship with Kshesinskaya.
+The assertions of the script authors that Nikolai Alexandrovich “loved” Kshesinskaya so much that he did not want to marry Princess Alice, and was even ready to exchange his crown for a marriage with a ballerina, are pure fiction, a lie.

-5. The collapse of the Imperial train occurred in the autumn of 1888, two years before the acquaintance of Alexander III and Tsarevich Nikolai Alexandrovich with M. Kshesinskaya.
-Therefore, they could not talk about her in any way.
+5. The crash of the Imperial train occurred in the fall of 1888, two years before Alexander III and Tsarevich Nikolai Alexandrovich met M. Kshesinskaya.
+Therefore, there was no way they could talk about her.
 Kshesinskaya herself was 16 years old in 1888.

-7. Princess Alice of Hesse arrived in the Crimea on October 10, 1894, that is, ten days before the death of Emperor Alexander III.
-Therefore, it is not at all clear why, according to the script, she is dressed in a mourning dress and expresses her condolences to the Heir.
-In addition, the Heir met Alix in Alushta, where she was taken by horse-drawn carriage, and not by train, as the script states.
+7. Princess Alice of Hesse arrived in Crimea on October 10, 1894, that is, ten days before the death of Emperor Alexander III.
+Therefore, it is completely unclear why, according to the script, she is dressed in a mourning dress and expresses condolences to the Heir.
+In addition, the Heir met Alix in Alushta, where she was delivered by horse-drawn carriage, and not by train, as stated in the script.

-8. M. Kshesinskaya was not present at the coronation of Emperor Nicholas II, and he could not see her there.
+8. M. Kshesinskaya was not present at the coronation of Emperor Nicholas II, and he could not have seen her there.

-9. The order of the coronation and wedding of the Russian emperors was signed to the details and had a centuries-old tradition.
-Outright fiction and lies are the provisions of the script, where Alexandra Feodorovna argues with Maria Feodorovna whether she should wear a Monomakh's hat or a large imperial crown.
-And also the fact that Maria Feodorovna herself tried on the crown for her daughter-in-law.
+9. The procedure for the coronation and wedding of Russian emperors was written out in detail and had a centuries-old tradition.
+The provisions of the script where Alexandra Feodorovna argues with Maria Feodorovna whether she should wear the Monomakh cap or the large imperial crown are outright fabrications and lies.
+And also the fact that Maria Fedorovna herself tried on the crown for her daughter-in-law.

-10. According to the established procedure, not the Emperor and Empress personally took part in the rehearsal of the coronation, but the courtiers.
+10. According to the established procedure, not the Emperor and Empress personally took part in the coronation rehearsal, but courtiers.

-11. The eldest son of Emperor Alexander II, Tsesarevich Nikolai Alexandrovich, died in 1865 in Nice, not from tuberculosis, as "Maria Fedorovna" claims, but from meningitis.
+11. The eldest son of Emperor Alexander II, Heir Tsarevich Nikolai Alexandrovich, died in 1865 in Nice, not from tuberculosis, as “Maria Feodorovna” claims, but from meningitis.

-12. The first filming in Russia, carried out by the French company "Pate", was not dedicated to the arrival in Simferopol "by train" of Princess Alice, as stated in the script, but the coronation of Emperor Nicholas II.
+12. The first filming in Russia, carried out by the French company Pathé, was dedicated not to the arrival of Princess Alice in Simferopol “by train,” as stated in the script, but to the coronation of Emperor Nicholas II.

 13. Emperor Nicholas II did not faint at the coronation, his crown did not roll on the floor.

-14. Emperor Nicholas II never, especially alone, did not go backstage in theaters.
+14. Emperor Nicholas II never, especially alone, went behind the scenes of theaters.

-15. There has never been a person with the name "Ivan Karlovich" on the list of directors of the Imperial Theater.
+15. There has never been a person named “Ivan Karlovich” on the list of directors of the Imperial Theater.

-16. Among the doctors who treated the Empress Empress Alexandra Feodorovna, there was never a “Doctor Fischel”.
+16. Among the doctors who treated the Empress Alexandra Feodorovna there was never “Doctor Fishel”.

-17. The costume of ballerinas is not worn on the naked body, so the episode with the bodice strap torn off could not take place in reality.
+17. The ballerina costume is not worn on naked body, so the episode with the torn bodice strap could not have taken place in reality.

-18. No one, except for a close family environment, could say “you” to the Tsar or the Heir, especially since K.P.
+18. No one, except the close family circle, could say “you” to the Tsar or the Heir, especially since K.P.
 Pobedonostsev could not do this.

-19. Not a single Russian officer in his right mind could ever throw himself on the Heir to the Throne with the aim of beating or killing him, because of the "kiss of a ballerina."
+19. Never a single Russian officer in his right mind could rush at the Heir to the Throne with the aim of beating or killing him, because of the “ballerina’s kiss.”

-20. Emperor Nicholas II never tried to abdicate, much less attempted to “escape” with Kshesinskaya from Russia.
+20. Emperor Nicholas II never tried to abdicate the throne, much less made any attempts to “escape” from Russia with Kshesinskaya.

 21. Coronation gifts were distributed to the people not by throwing them from some towers, but in buffets specially designated for this.
-The crush began a few hours before the distribution of gifts, at night.
+The crush began several hours before the distribution of gifts, at night.

-22. Emperor Nicholas II never came to the Khodynka field and did not examine the "mountain of corpses", which did not exist.
-Since the total number of deaths during the stampede (1300 people) includes those who died in hospitals.
-By the time the Emperor and Empress arrived at the Khodynka field, the corpses of the dead had already been taken away.
-So there was nothing to "survey".
+22. Emperor Nicholas II never came to the Khodynskoye field and did not examine the “mountain of corpses,” which never existed.
+Since in total number those killed during the stampede (1,300 people) include those who died in hospitals.
+By the time the Emperor and Empress arrived at Khodynka Field, the corpses of the dead had already been taken away.
+So there was nothing to “observe”.

-23. Slander: Alexander III organizes prodigal dates for his son, forcing his brother Grand Duke Vladimir to photograph ballerinas for this.
+23. Slander: Alexander III organizes fornication dates for his son, forcing his brother Grand Duke Vladimir to photograph ballerinas for this.

-24. Slander: Alexander III calls on his son Tsarevich Nicholas to live a prodigal life "while I am alive."
+24. Slander: Alexander III calls on his son Tsarevich Nicholas to live a prodigal life “while I’m alive.”

 25. Slander: Before his death, Alexander III blesses M. Kshesinskaya for prodigal cohabitation with his son Tsarevich Nicholas.

-26. Slander: Alexander III assures that all Russian emperors have lived with ballerinas for the last hundred years.
+26. Slander: Alexander III claims that all Russian emperors over the last hundred years lived with ballerinas.

-27. Slander: Alexander III calls ballerinas "pedigreed Russian mares."
+27. Slander: Alexander III calls ballerinas “thoroughbred Russian mares.”

-28. Slander: Nicholas II draws mustaches and beards in photographs of ballerinas.
+28. Slander: Nicholas II draws mustaches and beards on ballerinas’ photographs.

-29. Slander: Nicholas II does not hide his relationship with Kshesinskaya and has sexual contact with her in the Great Peterhof Palace, thereby falling into fornication.
+29. Slander: Nicholas II does not hide his relationship with Kshesinskaya and enters into sexual contact with her in the Great Peterhof Palace, thereby falling into fornication.

-30. Slander: Nicholas II and Alexandra Feodorovna participate in spiritualistic occult seances of "Doctor Fishel", which is a grave sin according to the teachings of the Orthodox Church.
+30. Slander: Nicholas II and Alexandra Feodorovna participate in spiritualistic occult sessions of “Doctor Fishel”, which is according to the teachings Orthodox Church a grave sin.

-In 1890, 18-year-old Matilda Kshesinskaya, a still unknown, but more promising girl, graduated from the Imperial Theater School.
-According to custom, after the graduation demonstration performance, Matilda and other graduates are presented to the crowned family.
-Alexander III shows special favor to the young talent, enthusiastically following the pirouettes and arabesques of the dancer.
-True, Matilda was a visiting pupil of the school, and such people were not supposed to be present at the festive banquet with members of the royal family.
-However, Alexander, who noticed the absence of a fragile dark-haired girl, ordered to immediately bring her into the hall, where they uttered the fateful words: “Mademoiselle!
-Be the adornment and glory of our ballet!”
+In 1890, 18-year-old Matilda Kshesinskaya - still unknown to anyone, but giving more hope girl, graduates from the Imperial Theater School.
+According to custom, after the graduation performance, Matilda and other graduates are presented to the crowned family.
+Alexander III showed particular favor towards the young talent, enthusiastically watching the dancer’s pirouettes and arabesques.
+True, Matilda was a visiting student of the school, and such people were not supposed to attend the festive banquet with members royal family.
+However, Alexander, who noticed the absence of the fragile dark-haired girl, ordered her to be immediately brought into the hall, where he uttered the fateful words: “Mademoiselle!
+Be the decoration and glory of our ballet!”

 Dreams of marriage

-In January 1889, at the invitation of Grand Duke Sergei Alexandrovich, Princess Alice of Hesse-Darmstadt, the granddaughter of the English Queen Victoria, arrived in St. Petersburg.
-The girl who stopped at the Beloselsky-Belozersky palace was introduced to Tsarevich Nikolai (Alexander III was the godfather of the princess).
-In the six weeks that the future Empress of Russia arrived in St. Petersburg, she managed to win the meek heart of the future emperor and arouse in him a frantic desire to bind himself to her by marriage.
+In January 1889, at the invitation of Grand Duke Sergei Alexandrovich, Princess Alice of Hesse-Darmstadt, granddaughter, arrived in St. Petersburg Queen of England Victoria.
+The girl staying at the Beloselsky-Belozersky Palace was introduced to Tsarevich Nicholas (Alexander III was the princess godfather).
+During the six weeks that the future Empress of Russia arrived in St. Petersburg, she managed to conquer the meek heart of the future emperor and awaken in him frantic desire tie the knot with her.
 But when rumors reached that Nikolai wanted to marry Alice, he ordered his son to forget about this desire.
-The fact is that Alexander and his wife Maria Fedorovna hoped to marry their son to the daughter of the pretender to the throne of France, Louis Philippe, Louise Henrietta, whom The Washington Post even called "the embodiment of female health and beauty, an elegant athlete and a charming polyglot."
+The fact is that Alexander and his wife Maria Fedorovna hoped to marry their son to the daughter of Louis-Philippe, a contender for the throne of France, Louise Henriette, whom American newspaper The Washington Post even called her “the epitome of women’s health and beauty, a graceful athlete and a charming polyglot.”

-It was only later, in 1894, when the emperor’s health began to deteriorate sharply, and Nikolai, with unusual fervor, continued to insist on his own, the attitude changed - fortunately, Alice’s sister, Grand Duchess Elizabeth Feodorovna, contributed not only to the rapprochement of the heir to the throne and the princess, helping in the correspondence of lovers, but also by hidden methods influenced Alexander.
-Due to all these reasons, in the spring of 1894, a manifesto appeared in which the engagement of the Tsarevich and Alice of Hesse-Darmstadt was announced.
+It was only later, in 1894, when the emperor’s health began to deteriorate sharply, and Nicholas, with unusual vehemence, continued to insist on his own, the attitude changed - fortunately, Alice’s sister Grand Duchess Elizaveta Fedorovna contributed not only to the rapprochement of the heir to the throne and the princess, helping in the correspondence of lovers, but also hidden methods influenced Alexander.
+As a result of all these reasons, in the spring of 1894, a manifesto appeared in which they announced the engagement of the Tsarevich and Alice of Hesse-Darmstadt.
 But that was after.

 “Baby” Kshesinskaya and Nikki

-And in 1890, when Nikolai could only correspond with his Alice, he was suddenly introduced to Matilda Kshesinskaya - according to some historians, the cunning Alexander decided that Nikolai needed to be distracted from his love and channel his energy in a different direction.
-The emperor’s project was a success: already in the summer, the crown prince writes in his diary: “Baby Kshesinskaya positively occupies me ...” - and regularly attends her performances.
+And in 1890, when Nikolai could only correspond with his Alice, he was unexpectedly introduced to Matilda Kshesinskaya - according to some historians, the cunning Alexander decided that it was necessary to distract Nikolai from his love and direct his energy in a different direction.
+The emperor’s project was a success: already in the summer, the Tsarevich wrote in his diary: “Little Kshesinskaya positively fascinates me...” - and regularly attends her performances.

-"Baby" Kshesinskaya perfectly understood what game she was entering into, but she could hardly realize how far she would advance in relations with members of the royal family.
-When there was a shift in communication with Nikolai, Matilda announced to her father, a well-known Polish dancer who performed on the Mariinsky stage, that she had become Nikolai's lover.
+“Little” Kshesinskaya understood perfectly well what game she was entering into, but she could hardly realize how far she would advance in relations with members of the royal family.
+When there was a shift in communication with Nikolai, Matilda announced to her father, a famous Polish dancer who performed on the Mariinsky stage, that she had become Nikolai’s lover.
 The father listened to his daughter and asked only one question: does she realize that the affair with the future emperor will not end in anything?
 To this question, which she asked herself, Matilda replied that she wanted to drink the cup of love to the bottom.

-The romance of the temperamental and bright ballerina and the future emperor of Russia, who was not accustomed to demonstrating his feelings, lasted exactly two years.
-Kshesinskaya had really strong feelings for Nicholas and even considered her relationship with him a sign of fate: both he and she were “marked” with the number two: he was supposed to become Nicholas II, and she was called Kshesinskaya-2 on stage: the eldest also worked in the theater Matilda's sister Julia.
+The romance between the temperamental and flamboyant ballerina and the future emperor of Russia, who was not used to demonstrating his feelings, lasted exactly two years.
+Kshesinskaya truly experienced strong feelings to Nicholas and even considered the relationship with him a sign of fate: both he and she were “marked” with the number two: he was supposed to become Nicholas II, and she was called Kshesinskaya-2 on stage: she also worked in the theater elder sister Matilda Julia.
 When their relationship had just begun, Kshesinskaya enthusiastically wrote in her diary: “I fell in love with the Heir from our first meeting.
-After the summer season in Krasnoye Selo, when I could meet and talk with him, my feeling filled my whole soul, and I could only think about him ... "
+After summer season in Krasnoye Selo, when I could meet and talk with him, my feeling filled my entire soul, and I could only think about him ... "

-Lovers met most often in the house of the Kshesinsky family and did not particularly hide: no secrets were possible at court, and the emperor himself covered his eyes to his son’s novel.
-There was even a case when the mayor rushed into the house, in a hurry to inform that the sovereign was hastily demanding his son to his Anichkov Palace.
-However, in order to maintain decency, a mansion was bought for Kshesinskaya on the English Embankment, where lovers could see each other without any interference.
+The lovers most often met in the house of the Kshesinsky family and did not particularly hide: at court no secrets were possible, and the emperor himself turned a blind eye to his son’s affair.
+There was even a case when the mayor came to the house, hastening to inform that the sovereign was urgently demanding his son to come to the Anichkov Palace.
+However, to maintain decency, a mansion was bought for Kshesinskaya on the Promenade des Anglais, where lovers could see each other without any interference.

 End of story

 The relationship ended in 1894.
-Matilda, ready from the very beginning for such an outcome, did not fight in hysterics, did not cry: when saying goodbye to Nicholas with restraint, she behaves with dignity, befitting a queen, but not an abandoned mistress.
+Matilda, ready from the very beginning for such an outcome, did not fight in hysterics, did not cry: when saying goodbye to Nicholas with restraint, she behaved with dignity befitting a queen, but not an abandoned mistress.

-The ballerina took the news of the breakup calmly.
-Photo: commons.wikimedia.org It is impossible to say that this was a deliberate calculation, but Kshesinskaya's behavior led to a positive result: Nikolai always remembered his girlfriend with warmth, and in parting asked her to always address him as “you”, to continue to call her home nickname “Nikki” and in in case of trouble always turn to him.
-Later, Nikolai Kshesinskaya would indeed resort to the help, but only for professional purposes related to behind-the-scenes theatrical intrigues.
+The ballerina took the news of the separation calmly.
+Photo: Commons.wikimedia.org It is impossible to say that this was a deliberate calculation, but Kshesinskaya’s behavior led to a positive result: Nikolai always remembered his friend with warmth, and in parting he asked her to always address him as “you”, to still call him by his home nickname “Nikki” and in In case of trouble, always turn to him.
+Kshesinskaya would indeed later resort to the help of Nikolai, but exclusively for professional purposes relating to behind-the-scenes theatrical intrigues.

-At this point, their relationship was finally broken.
-Matilda continued to dance and hovered over the stage with special inspiration when she saw her former lover in the royal box.
-And Nicholas, who put on the crown, completely immersed himself in the state concerns that fell on him after the death of Alexander III, and in the quiet whirlpool of family life with the desired Alix, as he affectionately called the former princess Alice of Hesse-Darmstadt.
+At this point, their relationship was completely broken.
+Matilda continued to dance and soared above the stage with special inspiration when she saw her husband in the royal box. ex-lover.
+And Nicholas, who put on the crown, completely immersed himself in the worries of state that fell on him after the death of Alexander III, and in a quiet whirlpool family life with the desired Alix, as he affectionately called - former princess Alice of Hesse-Darmstadt.

-When the engagement had just taken place, Nikolai honestly spoke about his connection with the ballerina, to which she replied: “What has passed has passed and will never return.
-All of us in this world are surrounded by temptations, and when we are young, we cannot always fight to resist the temptation… I love you even more since you told me this story.
-Your trust touches me so deeply… Can I be worthy of it…?”
+When the engagement first took place, Nikolai honestly spoke about his connection with the ballerina, to which she replied: “What is past is past and will never return.
+We are all surrounded by temptations in this world, and when we are young, we cannot always fight to resist the temptation...
+I love you even more since you told me this story.
+Your trust touches me so deeply...
+Will I be able to be worthy of it?..”

 P.S.

-A few years later, terrible upheavals and a terrible end awaited Nikolai: the Russo-Japanese War, Bloody Sunday, a series of assassinations of high-ranking officials, the First World War, popular discontent that grew into a revolution, the humiliating exile of him and his entire family, and, finally, the execution in the basement of Ipatiev Houses.
+A few years later, Nicholas faced terrible shocks and a terrible end: Russo-Japanese War, Bloody Sunday, a series of murders of high-ranking officials, First World War, popular discontent, which grew into a revolution, humiliating exile of him and his entire family, and finally, execution in the basement of the Ipatiev House.

-Kshesinskaya, on the other hand, had a different fate - the glory of one of the richest women in the Empire, a love affair with Grand Duke Sergei Mikhailovich, from whom she would give birth to a son, emigration to Europe, an affair with Grand Duke Andrei Vladimirovich, who would give the child his patronymic, and the glory of one of the best ballerina of her time and one of the most attractive women of the era, who turned the head of Emperor Nicholas himself.
+A different fate awaited Kshesinskaya - fame as one of the richest women in the Empire, a love affair with Grand Duke Sergei Mikhailovich, from whom she would give birth to a son, emigration to Europe, an affair with Grand Duke Andrei Vladimirovich, who would give the child his patronymic, and fame as one of the best ballerinas of her time and one of the most attractive women an era that turned the head of Emperor Nicholas himself.

-On October 26, a film about the ballerina Matilda Kshesinskaya and Tsarevich Nikolai is released.
-How close are the fates and images of the heroes of the picture to the historical truth?
+On October 26, a film about the ballerina Matilda Kshesinskaya and Tsarevich Nicholas will be released.
+How close are the fates and images of the characters in the film to historical truth?

 Matilda Kshesinskaya